How to Do a Face Swap in Your Pictures on PC

 Way 1.
 Insert Face into Another Picture on Windows

 Looking for software that is both easy-to-use and powerful enough to rival some industry giants?
 Well, you've found it!
-PhotoWorks is an AI-driven image editor that is packed with efficient tools for pro-level photo editing.
+PhotoWorks is a smart photo editor for PC that is packed with efficient tools for pro-level photo editing.
 But at the same time it manages to be quite user-friendly.
 Want to know how to use it to put your face on another body?
 We'll show you!